 - He stood first in Jurisprudence in the F.E.L.
 Examination of the Punjab University held in 1962 awarded Gold Medal.

-- He also stood first in M.A.
-(Political Science) Examination of the Punjab University held in 1964 and was awarded Gold Medal.
+- He also stood first in the M.A.
+(Political Science) Examination of the Punjab University held in 1964 and was awarded, Gold Medal.

-- He was additionally awarded three Gold Medals for Public speaking during University career.
+- He was additionally awarded three Gold Medals for Public speaking during his University career.

 - He won the Ruchi Ram Sahni Declamation Prize from the Punjab University.